danewhero/WLED/usermods/user_fx/README.md

 Below are some helpful variables and functions to know as you start your journey towards WLED effect creation:
 * **SEGMENT.intensity / speed / custom1 etc.** -> This syntax helps define the UI sliders that can make certain elements of your running code editable by the user.
 (These can be controlled by the API as well.)
 * **SEGENV.call / step / aux0 / aux1** - these are useful counters for you to use in your code.
-* **SEGLEN / SEG_W / SEG_H** -> These variables help define the length and width of your LED strip/matrix.
+* **SEGLEN / SEG_W / SEG_H** -> These variables are macros that help define the length and width of your LED strip/matrix segment.
 They can be changed at any time if the user sets new segment size(s).
 * **SEGCOLOR(x) / SEGPALETTE** for user colors from UI (and how it relates to meta string)
 * explaining available functions for pixel drawing (the ones defined in FX_2Dfcn and FX_fcn, like move(), blur() etc.)
 * **SEGMENT.color_from_palette()** function (which should be favoured over ColorFromPalette())